Kevin Grady: College career

 Although football players had been enrolling early at Bowl Championship Series (BCS) programs for several years, Grady was the first University of Michigan football player to do so.
 In subsequent years several other players followed his lead, including Justin Boren and Carlos Brown the following year.
 By graduating high school early, he was able to attend the 2005 Rose Bowl and participate in 2005 Spring football practice.

 Freshman year (2005)

 As a freshman in 2005, Grady rushed 121 times for 483 yards and five touchdowns as a backup and injury replacement for starter Mike Hart, who only played in eight games due to injuries.
 Grady also caught 14 passes for 113 yards receiving.
 One of his touchdowns gave Michigan an 18-12 lead in the third quarter of the Ohio State game.
-In the end Grady made two starts at tailback, and was one of only six freshman to have played for the 2005 Michigan Wolverines football team.
+In the end Grady made two starts at tailback, and was one of only six freshmen to have played for the 2005 Michigan Wolverines football team.